jason-tung/finalProject/README.md

  - Move log

 ## IV.
 Development stages
- - Make a board in GUI
+ - [ ] Make a board in GUI
  - Make ugly looking pieces **moved to later stage**
- - ~~Game class which store pieces and their coordinates (probably a hash map)~~ The squares will remember the pieces' locations
+ - ~~Game class which store pieces and their coordinates (probably a hash map or super array)~~ The squares will remember the pieces' locations
  - Make abstract class chessPiece
  - Write child classes for pieces
  - Finish pawns